A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 - Naturalist speech intelligibility intervention

-- Non speech oral-motor therapy
+- Non speech oral motor therapy

 - Speech sound perception training